 How to Use Meditation Mantras

-One you select a mantra from the list below, start your meditation how you normally would:
+One you select a mantra from the list below, start your meditation as you normally would:

 - Sit in a comfortable spot and bring your attention to your breath.

-- As you sink into your mediation, start to repeat your mantra over and over.
+- As you sink into your mediation, start to repeat your mantra.

 - Focus on each word (if there are multiple).
-Don’t think it so quickly that you miss the phrase, and don’t think it so slowly that other thoughts can come in and hangout.
+Don’t think it so quickly that you miss the phrase or so slowly that other thoughts can come in.

-Personally, I LOVE to use mala beads (also known as prayer beads) when reciting a mantra.
+I love using mala beads (also known as prayer beads) when reciting a mantra.
 Mala beads resemble rosary beads and are used in a variety of ways:

-- Primarily, they can be used to keep you focused on your meditation.
+- Primarily, they can be used to keep you focused.
 Remember, part of meditation mantras are to allow your mind to disengage.

 21 Meditation Mantras